A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Case Study

 \subsection{Settings}

 \begin{itemize}[leftmargin=*] \item System: We use the 123-bus test feeder \cite{kersting1991radial} available online \cite{testfeeder}, see Fig. \ref{fig:123bus}.
-This is a challenging example, since it is 3-phase coupled, unbalanced, and larger than other examples in the literature \cite{schenato2014bayesian,kelley1995branch}. \item Measurements (see Fig. \ref{fig:123bus}): Voltage measurements (red solid, circle for phasor, square for magnitude only) are placed at buses $79,95,83$ and $300$, current measurements (blue dashed, circle and square) at bus $65$ and $48$, and branch current measurements (blue dashed arrow) at branch $150$ (after the regulator) $\to 149$.
-The standard deviation used to simulate noise in the measurements is $\sigma_\text{meas}=0.01$ \cite{martin2008exploring}.
-This sensors locations are chosen since they correspond to nodes with big loads and/or at the end of a feeder. \item Load Profiles: Historical data from a German local utility is scaled so that the mean load is the base load of the 123-bus test feeder and the relative standard deviation is $\sigma_\text{pseudo}=50\%$ at every hour.
-The values of $S_\text{pseudo}$ are an average of the bus loads for every hour. \item Metric: For every simulation time step $t$, a normalized root mean square error (nRMSE) is determined for the voltages estimated by every method $j$:
+This is a challenging example, since it is 3-phase coupled, unbalanced, and larger than other examples in the literature \cite{schenato2014bayesian,kelley1995branch}. \item Measurements (see Fig. \ref{fig:123bus}): Voltage measurements (red circle for phasor, red square for magnitude only) are placed at buses $79,95,83$ and $300$, current measurements (blue dashed circle for phasor, blue dashed square for magnitude only) at buses $65$ and $48$, and branch current phasor measurements (blue dashed arrow) at branch $150$ (after the regulator) $\to 149$.
+The standard deviation used to simulate noise in the measurements is $\sigma_\text{meas}=0.01$ according to the standards in \cite{martin2008exploring}.
+This sensors locations are chosen since they correspond to nodes with big loads and/or towards the end of a feeder, or at a branch transporting a large current. { A more extensive method to obtain optimal locations is not within the scope of this paper and will be addressed in future work.} \item Load Profiles: They are built aggregating over 50 households profiles with maximum loads above $1\,$kW from the dataset available in the DiSC simulation framework \cite{pedersen2015disc}.
+The values of $S_\text{psd}$ are an average over all households multiplied by 50.
+This way the loads are similar to the base loads provided in the 123-bus test feeder, and the relative load standard deviation $\sigma_\text{psd}$ is approximately $50\%$.
+The load profiles can be seen in Fig. \ref{fig:figloads}. \item Nomenclature: $V_\text{prior}$ denotes the prior solution \eqref{eq:linapPF}; $V_{\text{WLS}_\text{Ha}}$ and $V_{\text{WLS}_\text{Or}}$ are the traditional Hachtel and Orthogonal solutions of \eqref{eq:WLSpolar} based on weighted least squares \cite{abur2004power}; $V_{\text{WLS}_\text{sub}}$ is the weighted least-squares solution using the subspace \eqref{eq:WLSrect}; and $V_\text{post}$ is the posterior estimate \eqref{eq:solSEPFUpNL}. \item Accuracy metric: The root mean square error (RMSE) and the maximum absolute error (MaxAE) are determined for the voltages estimated by every method: {

-where $V_{t,i},V_{\text{method}_j,t,i}$ denote the $i$-element at time $t$ of the actual voltage and the voltage estimated by method $j$ respectively.
-This method quantifies the percentage deviation of the solutions relative to the network's base voltage $V_\text{base}$. \item Nomenclature: The solutions compared are denoted as: $V_\text{WLS},V_\text{WLSNL}$, which correspond to the solutions of \eqref{eq:WLSrect} without and with nonlinear measurements respectively; $V_\text{prior}$ corresponding the prior solution \eqref{eq:linapPF} before the update; and $V_\text{post},V_\text{postNL}$ corresponding the updated solutions \eqref{eq:WLSupdate}, \eqref{eq:solSEPFUpNL}. \end{itemize}
+where $V_{t,i},V_{\text{method}_m,t,i}$ denote the value of the $i$-element, at time step $t$ of the simulation, of the actual voltage and the voltage estimated by method $m$ respectively.} \end{itemize}